Ministry of Health (Somalia)

+The Ministry of Health is a ministry responsible for providing healthcare to the citizens of Somalia.

 History

 Although this ministry has existed since independence a new iteration of this ministry was formed in 2012 at the formation of the federal government.
 The earliest Somali health minister was [] /ref> In 2018, services began being expanded to regions such as Benadir.
 The current Minister of Health is Fowsiya Nur.